AdobeDocs/journey-optimizer-learn.en/help/create-journeys/unlock-journey-reentry-with-supplemental-id.md

 >[!VIDEO](https://video.tv.adobe.com/v/3464792/?learn=on&enablevpops)

-For more information on supplemental IDs, please see the (product documentation)[https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/supplemental-identifier].
+For more information on supplemental IDs, please see the [product documentation](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/supplemental-identifier).